lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 Given that `inplace` is already widely used by the pandas community, we would like to collect feedback about what the expected return type should be.
 Therefore, we will defer a decision on this until a later revision of this PDEP.

+## Backward compatibility

+Removing the `inplace` keyword is a breaking change, but since the affected behaviour is `inplace=True`, the default behaviour when not specifying the keyword (i.e. `inplace=False`) will not change and the keyword itself can first be deprecated before it is removed.

+Similarly for the `copy` keyword, this can be deprecated before it is removed.

+There are some behaviour changes (for example the current `copy=False` returning a shallow copy will no longer be an " actual" shallow copy, but protected under Copy-on-Write), but those behaviour changes are covered by the Copy-on-Write proposal[^1].

 ## Rejected ideas

 ### Remove the `inplace` keyword altogether